Corsage (film): Production

 In February 2021, it was announced Vicky Krieps, Florian Teichtmeister, Manuel Rubey, and Katharina Lorenz had joined the cast of the film, with Marie Kreutzer directing from a screenplay she wrote.
 Krieps is also the film's executive producer.

 The film is a co-production between Austria's Film AG Produktion, Germany's Komplizen Film, Luxembourg's Samsa Film, and France's Kazak Productions.
 With a €7,5 million budget ($8.1 million), the production is 58.62% Austrian, 21.34% Luxembourgish, 10.03% German, and 10.01% French.
 The film was financially backed by Eurimages, the Austrian Film Fund, Luxembourg Film Fund, FISA – Film Industry Support Austria, the Vienna Film Fund and FilmFernsehFonds Bavaria.

 Principal photography began on 2 March 2021, and wrapped on 7 July 2021.
 Filming took place in Austria, Luxembourg, France, Belgium and Italy; locations included the Hofburg and Schönbrunn Palace in Vienna, and Eckartsau Castle in Lower Austria.

 When asked how much of the film was real and how much was fiction, Corsages director and screenwriter Marie Kreutzer said she could not tell in percent because she could not even remember exactly, but that some parts were made up, such as the ending, and also the meeting between Elisabeth and Louis Le Prince, which did not happen in real life.

 Although Corsage has been compared to Sofia Coppola's Marie Antoinette (2006) due to the use of modern music and anachronisms, director Marie Kreutzer said she does not like Coppola's film and does not want people to think of it.

 Abuse allegations and #MeToo Movement in Austria

-On 18 June 2022, Austrian director Katharina Mückstein shared an Instagram story that read: "Tonight a perpetrator will be on stage and will be applauded.
+On 18 June 2022, Austrian director Katharina Mückstein shared an Instagram Story that read: "Tonight a perpetrator will be on stage and will be applauded.
 And there is nothing we can do to counter that.
 It's devastating.
 I wish all those affected good nerves. #MeToo didn't even start in Austria".
 No name was given, but the only event of that kind taking place in Austria that night was the premiere of Corsage in Vienna, which led to speculation that Mückstein was referring to someone who worked in this film.
-Mückstein later said that she could not name the man due to legal reasons.
+Mückstein later said that she could not name the man for legal reasons.